andrewcooke/spokes/README.md

 pattern of length 2 (like 3 Cross) can be used with pretty much any rim as long as the hub can accommodate the spoke angles.

-The illustrations typically show 32 hole rims, unless that is incompatible with a particular pattern.
+The illustrations show 20, 32 and 36 hole rims, depending on the length of the particular pattern.

 ### Safety And Practicality